danielbanar/MasinaV3/README.md

 ```

 ### Setting up Dynamic DNS
-You probably want to setup a DDNS so you dont have to change the IP every every day or when restart your.
-In my case I could setup DDNS directly in my router, I just created an account on www.noip.com and created my free DNS, then I just added my login credentials into a DDNS setting on my router's admin panel.
-But not every router has that option.
-But there are different ways to get it working, just look up some tutorials.
+Setting up Dynamic DNS (DDNS) allows you to avoid constantly changing the IP address whenever your network restarts.
+If your router supports DDNS, you can set it up directly.
+For example, you can create a free account on [No-IP](www.noip.com) and add your login credentials to your router's DDNS settings.

+>If your router doesn't support DDNS, look up alternative methods and tutorials online to achieve this.

 ### Testing

 At this point we should have working video stream over 4G.
 So let's test it.
 First make sure we are connected to the 4G network by turning off the wifi network we setup just for this or if you used usb ethernet adapter unplug it.

-Open [PiTunnel devices tab](https://www.pitunnel.com/devices) and make sure its online.
+Open [PiTunnel](https://www.pitunnel.com/devices) devices tab to verify your Raspberry Pi is online.

-Now click on **open remote terminal** enter your pi's credentials and run `sudo nmcli` and you should get
+Click on Open Remote Terminal, enter your Pi's credentials, and run the command sudo nmcli.
+You should see:
 ```
 ttyUSB0: connected to MOBILE
     "Huawei Mobile Broadband"
 ```
+Enter the following GStreamer command, replacing your_ddns with your DDNS or [public IP address](http://checkip.amazonaws.com):
-Enter this gstreamer command: `gst-launch-1.0 rpicamsrc bitrate=500000 preview=false ! video/x-h264,width=480, height=360,framerate=30/1 ! h264parse ! rtph264pay config-interval=1 pt=96 ! udpsink host=your_ddns port=2222`
+`gst-launch-1.0 rpicamsrc bitrate=500000 preview=false ! video/x-h264,width=480, height=360,framerate=30/1 ! h264parse ! rtph264pay config-interval=1 pt=96 ! udpsink host=your_ddns port=2222`
-replace the "your_ddns" with your ddns or your [public ip address](http://checkip.amazonaws.com).

 On your computer navigate to your gstreamer folder, the default should be: `C:\gstreamer\1.0\msvc_x86_64\bin` open a terminal here by holding `Shift` and `Right click` and click on Open in Terminal/Open powershell window here.
 Paste this command to the terminal: `gst-launch-1.0.exe udpsrc port=2222 ! application/x-rtp,encoding-name=H264,payload=96 ! rtph264depay ! avdec_h264 ! fpsdisplaysink sync=false`